rach7777/monax-may/_includes/home-content/home-block4-components-a.md

 #### The Decentralized Application Server

 The DeCerver is the server for Eris Industries' Blockchain Application Software Stack.
-It has been designed to provide the simplest way to build applications atop a diversity of decentralized and peer-to-peer protocols.
-The Decerver provides a javascript runtime which interacts with a variety of blockchains and distributed file systems.
+It has been designed to provide the simplest way to build applications atop a diverse range of proposed and existing decentralized and peer-to-peer protocols.
+The Decerver provides a JavaScript runtime which interacts with a variety of blockchains and distributed file systems.

 Using the DeCerver, developers can build applications which are agnostic to the specifics of the underlying protocols while also being able to use a diversity of blockchains and file systems in concert or independently.
 The DeCerver is easily extensible to work with other network protocols simply by writing a module wrapper.